BernieBackcountry/WASP/README.md

 ## Usage
 What is the user interface for this tool (dashboard or web-based application)?
 What is the ideal time interval for re-running the tool and delivering updated "master data"?

-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
 Project is: _in progress_ .
 Prototype web scraping tool complete.
+Initial functionality achieved.

 ## Next Steps

 To do:
 - Demo intitial functionality of prototype tool
+- Fine-tune tool based on 16th operator input
 - Host design sprint for ideal user interface
 - Deploy IOC tool
 - User Testing/Validation on IOC tool